tsunamishadow/bonusheroes/generalpatchnotes.md

 ### RING OF AQUILA
 - Removed Ring of Aquila from the game
 - Bracer, Wraith Band and Null Talisman can no longer be upgraded into other items
-- Bracer/Null/Wraith recipe increased from 165 to 240
+- Bracer/Null/Wraith recipe increased from 165 to 215
-- Bracer/Null/Wraith Primary stat increased from +7 to +8
+- Bracer/Null/Wraith Primary stat decreased from +7 to +6

 ### BRACER
 - Now gives +6% Magic Resistance